 "O'course he does," laughed her grandmother.
 "Especially pretty girls like ye.
 Now go and have fun.
 Be safe out there.
 Don't talk to strangers."

 The little girl nodded and went down the street to the playground.

 "Kiss the nose?"
 Jack laughed lightly.
 "Haven't heard that one yet."

 He decided to follow the young girl as she went to the street.
 He floated with the wind, a trail of snowflakes fluttered down in his wake.

-The girl sighed in a bit of boredom and disappointment as she kicked the fresh snow on the ground.
+The girl sighed in boredom and disappointment as she kicked the fresh snow on the ground.
 She was happy it was a snow day, yet she felt out of place and lonely.
 It was another day in a new town, knowing well enough that nobody was going to play with her.
 It seemed every time she settled down, it was time to move again.
 Leaving friends.
 Leaving home.
 Starting over.
 It wasn't fair.

 Well, that was the life of an Army brat.

 Plus her Daddy was away again overseas.
 The only good thing about moving was her grandmother came with her; she took care of her while her Daddy was away.
 Though she was old, she still played with the girl, telling her stories and encouraged her active imagination.

 Still it wasn't fair that they had to move all the time, often in short periods of time, staying put for three to four years tops.
 She felt it wasn't good enough that her Daddy wasn't home.
 Though he called when he could, telling that he missed her and loved her.